Máximo Pavez

-Máximo Pavez Cantillano (born 4 August 1983) is a Chilean lawyer.
+Máximo Francisco Pavez Cantillano (born 4 August 1983) is a Chilean lawyer, Undersecretary of the Interior of President José Antonio Kast since 9 March 2026.
 He is a member of the Independent Democratic Union (UDI).

 Pavez has been a frequent advisor to think tanks in his political side, which has led him to collaborate on ministries and constitutional processes.

 His career has allowed him to reach high-rank positions, such as undersecretary general of the presidency.

 Biography

 Pávez was born in Conchalí (Santiago, Chile) on August 4, 1983, to Máximo Francisco Ernesto Pavez Cerda and Gloria Patricia Cantillano Vergara.
 He completed his primary and secondary education at the Alonso de Ercilla Institute in downtown Santiago.

 He continued his law studies at the Pontifical Catholic University of Chile (PUC), where he graduated with a law degree.
 Pávez later earned a master's degree in Laws at the PUC, where he currently teaches Constitutional Law at its Faculty.
 He later moved to Lampa, a town near Santiago.